 So, you own or operate a telecom site portfolio or have already secured an order to start rolling out sites in the near future.
 Alternatively, you are thinking of carving out your tower assets into an independent entity to reduce opex and monetize the portfolio.
 In any of these scenarios, as your business starts to grow, it quickly becomes clear that the amount of data, processes, people, and tasks required to create a successful and profitable portfolio is huge.
 You realize that maintaining numerous spreadsheets and a host of disparate software tools is simply going to increase the complexity of your workload.
 This is when you realize the potential of a comprehensive site management tool that can not only manage all your site data, but also provide value-added features to enable you to reach your goal of optimized tower operations and profitability faster.

+Demand for personalization, seamless service usage, and the drive for diversity across communication industries and platforms, has amplified the need for efficient portfolio and telecom site management software.
+OSS BSS telecom infrastructure has helped providers and operators in meeting the demands of this networked society.
 A number of site management solutions are available in the market, allowing tower management teams to access comprehensive information about tower assets, revenue, and costs through a single platform.
 Here are some of the most important features to look for when selecting a site or tower management platform.

 - Site portfolio management: Create a centralized repository.